-Currently, there are three COVID-19 vaccinations available, Moderna, Pfizer and Johnson and Johnson.
-Moderna and Pfizer must be administered in two doses: Moderna will be administered 28 days from the first dose, Pfizer will be 21 days, and Johnson and Johnson is a one dose.
-The efficacy of these vaccinations varies: Pfizer is listed at 95%, while Moderna is at 94.1% with Johnson and Johnson listed at a 66.3% rate.
+Currently, there are three COVID-19 vaccinations available, Moderna, and Pfizer.
+Moderna and Pfizer must be administered in two doses: Moderna will be administered 28 days from the first dose and Pfizer will be 21 days from the first dose.
+The efficacy of these vaccinations varies: Pfizer is listed at 95%, while Moderna is at 94.1%.
 Most vaccine sites will not allow you to choose your vaccine.
 We recommend that you ask which will be administered to you at the time of making your appointment.
 For more details about each vaccine, visit this website. https://www.cdc.gov/coronavirus/2019-ncov/vaccines/different-vaccines.html

 Are the COVID-19 vaccines available to everyone now?

 In most states, the vaccines are now available to anyone 16 or older.
 Visit this CDC website to learn more and get the most recent information. https://www.cdc.gov/coronavirus/2019-ncov/vaccines/How-Do-I-Get-a-COVID-19-Vaccine.html

 Are the COVID-19 vaccines safe for my children?

 Children under the age of 16 have not been approved to receive any of the vaccines at this time.
 Currently, the Pfizer vaccine is the only one currently approved for persons 16 and older.

 Where can I get a vaccination?
 Do I have to drive out of my local area to get the vaccination?